fkooman/php-lib-crypto/README.md

 ## Decryption
 The decryption process starts by verifying the signature by calculating the signature over the BASE64URL encoded payload it receives (the part before the `.`).
-The generated signature is then compared in a constant time against the received signature.
+The generated signature is then compared in a timing attack safe way against the received signature.
 If they match the BASE64URL encoded JSON payload is decoded and the `i` (IV) value used to perform the decryption of the `c` field as mentioned in the encryption section.

+## Replay Attacks
+If you want to avoid replay attacks, the IV could be used as a nonce, however this is **NOT** recommended as it would break the abstraction.

+A better way is to encode a nonce in the actual plain text to be encrypted.

+    ...

+    $plainText = json_encode(
+        array(
+            'nonce' => '17c349cfdfa52ff5191fac734a84f50b',
+            'uid' => 'john.doe',
+            'display_name' => 'John Doe'
+            'iat' => 1436776121
+        )
+    );

+    $s->encrypt($plainText);

+    ...

+Now your application can keep a list of `nonces` that were used before.
+If you also incorporate an `iat` (issued at) field and define an expiry the list of nonces you need to keep track of can be limited.

 ## JWT/JWS/JWE
 The design is loosely based on the JWT, JWS and JWE specifications, but a lot